martinkirch/martinkirch.github.io/_blog/summarizing_data_with_postgres.md

 SELECT * FROM tags ORDER BY random() LIMIT 10;
 ```

-In our example this short line (repeated a few times) would have been enough to
+In our example this short line would have been enough to
 understand that the majority of our rows have a null score.

 So here's the 2 minutes-check-list you should always start with in this task: